 This is a time I don’t like but I don’t dread it either.
 Mother’s Day has been pretty hard on me ever since I was in grade school.
 For those who aren’t adopted you may wonder why this is such a diffcult day for those adopted.
 I can’t speak for them but I can speak for myself.
 I feel as my biological mom, who was once in my life at one point was taken away from me.
 Not forced but by choice.
 I am not sure what the reason was and may never know as I have mentioned before.
 It made Mother’s Day hard for me because I had so many unanswered questions about her that came to me.
 I felt so alone at times like no one truly understand how I felt.
 On this day I tend to think about what was she like, how is she doing now, does she think about me or regret giving me up, plus way more.
 I remember one Mother’s Day I think I was in Middle School at the time and I wrote a letter to my biological mom and I sat there in my bedroom in silence for about ten minutes and cried.
 I was hurt, mad and sad all at once.
 I eventually gathered myself together and carried on with the rest of the day.
 As I have gotten older it’s gotten less overwhelming for me but it still stirs up many emotions for me.
 I tend to shy away from people on this day and want some space to think and collect my thoughts/feelings.
 Don’t get me wrong, I love my mom who I currently have and I am forever grateful for all she has done for me but there’s always going to be that part of me who feels empty.
 My biological mom may not be here with me physically to this day since I’m not sure where she is but I always carry her in my heart. ❤️

 Have your ever imagined what it’s like to celebrate your birthday when you didn’t know exactly when or where you were born.
 Many of us are impacted as the days lead up to the month as well.
 Some adoptees have no issues with this day.
 For most people birthdays are a happy time, built on the foundation of being welcomed into the world.
 A time for cake, parties and balloons.
 Now consider an adoptee’s birthday.
 What does it represent for them?
 It represents the day of their greatest loss, the day they lost their birth mother and all that was familiar.
 It was not only their birthday, but their loss- day.
 Personally for me this day is somewhat hard for me- it definitely’s got me thinking.
-I think about all the information on that note my birth parents left me (was a note pinned on my clothes when found with my Chinese name & birthday).
+I think about all the information on that note my birth parents left me (was a note pinned on my clothes when found with my actual birthday).
 I will never know.
 I like to think it’s all real but part of me doesn’t believe it, I don’t know why.
 This day is overwhelming in a way because I feel a loss.
 The hardest part about my birthday is, the inescapable truth that adulthood is in fact a reality, is wondering how my birth mom copes with the day.
 A number of questions come to my head such as: Does she even remember my birthday?
 Does she celebrate it somehow?
 Does she wonder how much I change with every passing year?
 For me birthdays since I have been adopted have been fairly good and filled with unconditional love but there have been times when I just felt pure sadness, like something is missing.
 I am a year older and wiser as I continue to deal with my issues of being adopted.
 This is a process and if every seventeenth of April I shed a couple of tears, then so be it.
 I am accustomed to the feelings of loss, and my sense of early rejection.
 I accept them as part of who I am and do not need the “I am sorry” This underlying feeling of sadness is something I work on every day.
 I love and appreciate my adoptive family, but celebrating my birthday will always be a struggle.
 Finally, I would like to thank those who wish me happiness on my birthday, but please allow me to take a moment and grieve another year for not knowing who my birth mom and birth family are.
 Furthermore, if you know an adoptee who’s birthday is soon, wish them a happy birthday, celebrate with them if they choose to do it.
 But keep in mind not all adoptees are are okay.
 Adoption will always be attached to us.
 Sometimes like a ball or a chain, and other times like a badge we wear proudly.

 I’m not just American.
 I’m Asian-American.
 It shouldn’t make a difference which phrase I use right?
 I’m still considered American.
 But no. There is a difference.
 Despite my Asian ethnicity, until more recently, I haven’t connected much with Asian heritage and culture.
 Attending predominantly white schools with lots of privledge as well as being surrounded by majority white people, I saw myself as one of them.
 I remember a day trip I took to Chinatown in Chicago (where I live) with my parents realizing all the people walking past by me and trying so hard not to stare at them because I was not used to seeing so many people that looked exactly like me.
 It was a weird feeling.
-I felt like in a way I did not belong because I do not speak the language (I only very little), I felt so out of place.
+I felt like in a way I did not belong because I do not speak the language (I only know very little), I felt so out of place.
 I felt lost.
 At times I wanted to try to speak to them but I knew they would speak back to me and I would not know what to say and I would feel bad and sort of ashamed that I can’t speak my language of where I am from.
 I consider myself more American than Asian.
 My identity ought to be American-Asian instead Asian-American.
 Because I feel more American at heart, I grew up American.
 Yet, “where are you and your family from?” is always the first questions people ask when they meet me.
 I can’t avoid my Asian identity.
 I am currently in the proccess of learning Chinese it will take time but I hope by the end of the year I am able to write and speak it well.
 When I hang out with my non-Asian friends I don’t think much of it considering I am the only Asian in the group.
 Yet, when I am surrounded by my Asian friends, I become very aware of my race and the fact that we’re all asian.
 To this very day, I am still struggling to find my place in the world.
 Thus, the importance of the hyphen.
 I am not just one, I am both.

 Thank you to those who sent me questions for me to answer.
 It took a bit of time to answer some of these questions they weren’t easy (emotionally).
 All my answers are my own and I do not speak for other adoptees.